-During the General Assembly and Directors General Conference that took place in Dubrovnik, CEP presented the five CEP Awards to its winners.
-With the awards CEP would like to celebrate outstanding contributions to probation within Europe.
+During the General Assembly and CEP Conference on Human Rights and Ethics in Dubrovnik, CEP presented the five CEP Awards to its winners.
+With the awards, CEP would like to celebrate outstanding contributions to probation within Europe.
 We were glad to receive all the impressive submissions of which the following winners are chosen.
 Congratulations!

 Rehabilitation in the community